Nghuynh07/Nghuynh07/README.md

 ## ⚡ Fun fact: ...
 - :tv: Friends and The Office are my all time favorites comedy
-- :violin: I mostly enjoy instrumental muscics or soundtracks
+- :violin: I mostly enjoy instrumental music or soundtracks
 - :grimacing: I enjoy playing games (Not so much lately): Aion, Diablo series, League of Legends, WoW, Maplestory, Gunbound, Silkroad
 - :poultry_leg: I cook 90% of my meal.
 Other 10% can be anything
 - :muscle: I love working out.
 It has been a part of  my daily routine and healthy life habit